NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

 Why Perform Multivariate Drift Detection
 ----------------------------------------

-Multivariate data drift detection addresses the shortcomings of univariate data detection methods.
+Multivariate data drift detection addresses the shortcomings of :ref:`univariate data detection methods<univariate_drift_detection>`.
-It provides one summary number reducing the risk of false alerts and detects more subtle changes in the data structure that cannot be detected with univariate approaches.
+It provides one summary number reducing the risk of false alerts, and detects more subtle changes in the data structure that cannot be detected with univariate approaches.

 Just The Code
 -------------

-If you just want the code to experiment yourself within a Jupyter Notebook, here you go:

 .. code-block:: python